 pancreas.
 Surgical procedures for these diseases are usually advanced and complicated.
 Special training and skill is required to ensure the best possible outcomes for patients.
 This program, once developed, will be multidisciplinary with the latest technological advancements.
-With the recent recruitment of Dr. Shanel Bhagwandin, Medical Director for the Gastrointestinal Surgical Oncology program, Jupiter Medical Center is already performing complex liver resections, the Whipple procedure, microwave ablation, and seeing an increase in regional referrals of patients that have complicated injuries to the bile duct during routine cholecystectomy.
+With the recruitment of Dr. Shanel Bhagwandin, Medical Director for the Gastrointestinal Surgical Oncology program, Jupiter Medical Center is able to offer complex liver resections, the Whipple procedure, microwave ablation, and is seeing regional referrals of patients that have complicated injuries to the bile duct during routine cholecystectomy.
 As the only board-certified surgical oncologist in Martin, Indian River, St. Lucie and Palm beach counties, Dr. Bhagwandin also performs the Hyperthermic